 Eagle Creek home prices are not only among the most expensive in Oregon, but Eagle Creek real estate also consistently ranks among the most expensive in America.

-Eagle Creek is a blue-collar town, with 38.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Eagle Creek, you'll notice that it is more blue-collar than most other communities in America.
+38.36% of Eagle Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eagle Creek is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Eagle Creek who work in sales jobs (12.11%), office and administrative support (11.22%), and management occupations (8.69%).

 Of important note, Eagle Creek is also a town of artists.
 Eagle Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Eagle Creek’s character.